opolovynka/CC_2122/docs/configuracion.md

-# Let us configurate GitHub profile:
+# Let us configurate our workspace:

 1. Go to Settings > Profile section.